Kevinz-code/SeVa/README.md

 ## Evaluation
-Here we provide an evaluation on POPE benchmark, to help you test your training model with SeVa as quick as possible.
+Here we provide an evaluation on POPE benchmark, to help you get a quick evaluation of your models.

 For models trained with diffusion steps500 DPO data, run
 ```